 A quick note: it had to be be changed because it was feared the sudden black/white cycling would trigger epileptic seizures, so the current VID ident is just the stone face with no animation.

-There's also another version (which is more funny than scary) which shows the mask morphing into Russian writer and comedian Igor Ugolnikov, who would says "VID, VID.
-Nothing is viewed from your view!"; and giving his smile as a synth fanfare plays.
+There's also the Oba-Na! variant (which is more funny than scary) which shows the mask morphing into Russian writer and comedian Igor Ugolnikov, who would say "VID, VID.
+Nothing is viewed from your view!"; and giving a smile as a synth fanfare plays.

 One variant shows the VID mask talking.
 (It's the sixth logo in this video, if you dare.)